abrand6/DE_Arduino_Fundamentals/Home.md

-Cyber-Physical Systems is a module for both IDE and GID students that occurs over 4 weeks of teaching in the late autumn.
-As students joining both degrees come from a wide variety of backgrounds - some with no coding or electronics experience and some with extensive experience - these set of lessons are to help introduce some of the key tools and concepts that will be needed.
-Students who feel they need to spend more time to better grasp these topics will then have time to indepedently work on their skills before the module begins in November.
+Cyber-Physical Systems is a module for both IDE and Visiting GID students that occurs over 6 weeks of teaching in the autumn term.
+As students joining both programmes come from a wide variety of backgrounds - some with no coding or electronics experience and some with extensive experience - these set of lessons are to help introduce some of the key tools and concepts that will be needed.
+Students who feel they need to spend more time to better grasp these topics will then have time to indepedently work on their skills before the module begins in October.

 These lesssons aim to help you to:
 * set up your laptop so that you can program an Arduino board;